mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Languages/Python/index.md

 ## Languages > Python

 Python is a widely used high-level, general-purpose, interpreted, dynamic programming language.
+MAMP PRO installs Python in your  `/Applications/MAMP/Library/bin/python` directory.
+MAMP PRO will not make any changes to the pre installed Python that is pre installed on your Mac.
+Apple-provided build of Python is installed in `/usr/bin/python`.

 ![MAMP](/en/MAMP-PRO-Mac/Languages/Python/Python.png)